tfeb/warranted/README.md

 So you need a wrapper of some kind which you can bless.
 One obvious approach would be to bless `sudo`, but I didn't want to do that as it would mean I would need to maintain a `sudoers` file which might or might not get unilaterally overwritten by the system's one, and also there might be other things in it which I *don't* want to be blessed.

-Enter `warranted`: this reads one or more files with command descriptions in them, and checks a command line against it, running it if it matches.
+Enter `warranted`: this reads one or more sources of command descriptions, and checks a command line against these descriptions, running it if it matches.
 If you install it in `/usr/local/bin`, then you can bless it (remember 'CMD-shift-.' to let the Finder see all files), and use it to run commands you are interested in.

-## Configuration files
+## Configuration sources
-All configuration file syntax is standard [Racket](https://racket-lang.org/) syntax: everything is read with [`read`](https://docs.racket-lang.org/reference/Reading.html) wrapped with `call-with-default-reading-parameterization` and with the `read-accept-lang` and `read-accept-reader` parameters false.
-There is exactly one form in any file (you can add others, but only the first will be read).
+All configuration syntax is standard [Racket](https://racket-lang.org/) syntax: everything is read with [`read`](https://docs.racket-lang.org/reference/Reading.html) wrapped with `call-with-default-reading-parameterization` and with the `read-accept-lang` and `read-accept-reader` parameters false.
+There is exactly one form in any source (you can add others, but only the first will be read).

-There are two sets of files:
+There are three sets of files:

-- meta files tell it which files of command specifications to read;
+- meta files tell it the sources of command specifications to read;
-- command specification files tell it what commands it can run.
+- command specification files contain command specifications which tell it what commands it can run;
+- command specification commands are programs which *print* command specifications.

 **Meta files** are searched for in a fixed set of locations in a fixed order and the first one found is read, only.
 The fixed set of places is, in order:

 1. `/etc/warranted/meta.rktd`;
 2. `/usr/local/etc/warranted/meta.rktd`;
-3. `~/etc/warranted/meta.rktd` (`~` meaning 'user's home directory' un the usual way).
+3. `~/etc/warranted/meta.rktd` (`~` meaning 'user's home directory' in the usual way).

+If any of these files is found it should contain a single list.
+Each entry in this list specifies a source of command specifications.
+An entry may be either;

+- a filename, which specifies a command specification file to read;
+- a list of the form `(run <command> <argument> ...)`, which is a command to run with its arguments, which should print a set of command specifications to its standard output.

-If any of these files is found it should contain a single list of filenames: these are the command specification files to read.
-So to make `warranted` be really fussy install a meta file in `/etc/warranted/meta.rktd` and put in that a single file or files which can be carefully controlled.
+To make `warranted` be really fussy install a meta file in `/etc/warranted/meta.rktd` and put in that a single file or files which can be carefully controlled.
 For instance the contents of `/etc/warranted/meta.rktd` might be

 ```
 ("/etc/warranted/commands.rktd")